Public body: National Health Insurance Fund

 Individuals with access to public healthcare have the right to choose a doctor in a medical institution for primary outpatient medical care, as well as a dentist to provide dental care.
 Parents and guardians submit applications on behalf of their children.
 Each person has the right to choose a general practitioner (GP) by filling in a registration form.
 The form is available for free from the regional health insurance fund (RHIF) office at the place of your residence.
 It can also be downloaded from the NHIF website.

 Present both the registration form and proof of paid health insurance contributions to the doctor of your choice during your initial visit.
-Pick your blue health insurance booklet from a RHIF office after you register with a GP.
+Pick your blue health insurance booklet from any stationery shop and bring it to the RHIF office after you register with a GP.

 Patients pay a flat fee of 2.90 BGN for every visit to the GP.
 Patients may require additional time off work to continue with their recovery at home.
 They need to obtain a note from their doctor to certify their sick leave.